 Instructions

 - Halve the butternut and scoop out some flesh from the neck of the butternut squash (discard the seeds), ensuring you leave a shell about 2cm thick.
-I scored an outline around the butternut to follow and then I scooped out the flesh with a dessert spoon.
+I scored an outline around the butternut to guide me, then scooped out the flesh with a dessert spoon.

 - Finely chop the scooped-out squash and put it into a frying pan with the butter, onion and a pinch of salt and pepper.

-- Rub each side of the squash shell with a little olive oil and spoon enough of the stuffing into the cavity to fill it.
-If you do have any spare stuffing, pop it into the fridge for later, although though, I hardly had any left.
+- Rub each side of the squash shell with olive oil and spoon enough stuffing into the cavity to fill it.
+If you have any spare stuffing, pop it into the fridge for step 9 in this recipe, although I hardly had any leftovers!

-- Put onto a board and carve and serve with the usual trimmings.
+- Put the stuffed butternut onto a board.
+Carve and serve with the usual trimmings.

 No comments